-i.
-Declare that the current configurations of Ohio's state legislative districts ii.
-Permanently enjoin Defendant and all persons acting on his behalf or in concert with him from implementing, enforcing, or conducting any elections under Ohio's current state legislative districts;
+- i.
+Declare that the removing the current configurations of Ohio's state legislative districts, the Third Plan, violates the First and Fourteenth Amendments to the U.S. Constitution; - ii.
+Permanently enjoin Defendant and all persons acting on his behalf or in concert with him from implementing, enforcing, or conducting any elections under Ohio's current state legislative districts other than the Third Plan;